chingu-voyages/V55-tier3-team-36/README.md

 ```

 To generate (or, for our team, get our existing) `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`:

--Sign into [Google Cloud Console](https://console.cloud.google.com).
+- Sign into [Google Cloud Console](https://console.cloud.google.com).
 (For our team, please use our team login that Lindsay created.)
--Create a project (or for our team, select our project)
+- Create a project (or for our team, select our project)
--Search for OAuth consent and fill out the required fields, App name, support email, and developer contact email (our team can skip this step, the stuff is already generated).
+- Search for OAuth consent and fill out the required fields, App name, support email, and developer contact email (our team can skip this step, the stuff is already generated).
 For `Authorized redirect URIs` use `http://localhost:3000/api/auth/callback/google`.
--This should generate client_id and client_secret.
+- This should generate client_id and client_secret.